 528 didn't respond in w3;

 215 didn't give full interview in wave 1;

 I hope this helps and gives you more confidence in our data,

-#5 Updated by Gaelle Albertus about 4 years ago
+#5 Updated by Gaelle Albertus over 4 years ago

 Thanks a lot for your helpful response.

 I already read the User guide of both main stage and nurse health assessment in addition to the sample design written by P.Lynn.

 I am not familiar with weighting, that's why I still have questions about it.
 Here, I only focus on the wave 2.